Add Auth Endpoints

 try {

-// hosted login page.
+// be used to redirect to Wristband's hosted login page.

-await wristbandAuth.pageRouter.login(req, res);
+const wristbandAuthorizeUrl = await wristbandAuth.pageRouter.login(req, res);

 } catch (error) {